whitfreer/expunge/README.md

  1. determine if they are likely eligible to erase their record
  2. get in contact with legal aid to complete the erasure/expungement process

-The idea for this app came from the awesome Juvenile Justice Council of the Mikva Challenge

 ###What's the goal?